snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 -  The :class:`BatchParameters` and :class:`BatchResults` classes.
 Containers for
    multiple :class:`Parameters` and :class:`Results` objects; used when evaluations are performed by Dakota in :ref:`batch mode <interfaces:batch>`
+-  The :func:`dprepro` function, which provides programmatic access to the `dprepro` tool for template configuration.
--  The :class:`BatchSplitter`, for splitting batch parameters files into the text for individual evaluations.
+-  The :class:`BatchSplitter` class, for splitting batch parameters files into the text for individual evaluations.
 Useful when converting an existing workflow that expects individual parameters files to work with Dakota's batch interface.
--  The :func:`read_parameters_file` function.
-Constructs :class:`Parameters`,
-   :class:`Results`, :class:`BatchParameters`, and :class:`BatchResults` objects from a
-   Dakota parameters file.
+-  The :func:`python_interface` decorator, which eases use of Dakota's direct `python` interface by transparently converting the (lists of) dictionaries it provides and expects to objects of :class:`Parameters` and :class:`Results` or :class:`BatchParameters` and :class:`BatchResults`.

 API
 ~~~